 Walmart uses Alteryx's solution to analyze profit and social media data by its global analytics team.
 The company was able to recognize that it was actually Feb.
 13, not Feb.
-14, that had the best Valentine's Day on which day of the week it fell on the calendar.
+14, that had the best Valentine's Day sales, and that date could vary depending billion market for business intelligence on which day of the week it fell on the calendar.
 Retailers are able to use Alteryx's approach to data to be able to judge the effect of weather patterns on sales and how that can vary according to region.
-Nine out of 10 of the top telecommunications companies in the US use Alteryx to understand the relation between drop call volumes and customer churning, gaining with special offers and rewards before they leave for a competitor.
+Nine out of 10 of the top telecommunications companies in the US use Alteryx to understand the relation between drop call volumes and customer churning, gaining an ability to target dissatisfied customers affordable and innovative alternatives to with special offers and rewards before they leave for a competitor.